 This Pork Rice Bowl with Peanut Sauce is ready in 30 minutes!
-Features quick-cooked pork tenderloin in a peanut butter sauce, served with spinach and lime rice.
+Starts with quick-cooked pork tenderloin in a peanut butter and coconut milk sauce, served with sautéed spinach and cilantro lime rice.

-This is also a 30 minute meal!
-It actually cooks up in about the same time as it takes to cook the rice (20 minutes).
-As the pork tenderloin is butterflied, it cooks up really quickly either on the BBQ, in a grill pan on the stove-top or on a baking sheet under the oven broiler.
+- This is also a 30 minute meal!
+The pork actually cooks up in about the same time as it takes to cook the rice (20 minutes), so everything is ready in a flash.

 Cook's Notes

-I served quick sauteed spinach with my rice bowl, but any vegetable you like or have around is fine.
-I quick saute the spinach in a skillet with a bit of olive oil for about 1 minute, or until wilted.
+I served quick sautéed spinach with my rice bowl, but any vegetable you like or have around is fine.
+I quick sauté the spinach in a skillet with a bit of olive oil and salt for about 1 minute, or until wilted.

 Ingredients